FJrodafo/DiscordBOT/Source/README.md

 docker run -dp 127.0.0.1:3000:3000 discord-bot
 ```

-> <mark>Important!</mark> This application will use the port 3000, change it in the [Dockerfile](./Dockerfile) if you are currently using the port 3000
+> <tag style="color:black; background:yellow">Important!</tag> This app will use port 3000, change it if you are currently using port 3000; otherwise it will not run.